vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 ### Market parameters

+All market parameters can be set / modified as part of [market proposal](0028-GOVE-governance.md) / market change proposal and the new value take effect at at the first new epoch after enactment.

 - `market.liquidity.priceRange` (decimal) - this is a percentage price move (e.g. `0.05 = 5%`) from `mid_price` during continuous trading or indicative uncrossing price during auctions.
-This is set / can be modified as part of [market proposal](0028-GOVE-governance.md) / market change proposal.

 - `market.liquidity.committmentMinTimeFraction` (decimal) —  minimum fraction of time LPs must spend "on the book" providing their committed liquidity.
 This is a decimal number in the interval $[0,1]$ i.e. both limits included.
 When set to $0$ the SLA mechanics are switched off for the market entirely.